 The Ark is our Junior Learning Space which caters for students aged 5 - 7 years

-There are three teachers in the Ark; Mrs Tiedt, Mrs Brits and Ms Swinton.
-We also have two Learning Assistants; Natalie Rickard and Tina Hetherington.
+The teachers in the Ark; Kate Keaney (Junior Team Leader) and Shayla O'Neill.
+We also have Learning Assistants; Ra Ward.
 We strive to have an adult to child ratio of 1:10

 We believe that play is the child’s work.
 That all children are unique, have different abilities, and learn in their own way.
 They learn best when they guide, direct, and follow their interests through play and have a long period of playtime to practice skills.
 These beginning skills are the foundation for interaction with others that will take them into adulthood and the world.
 We provide opportunities, encouragement, and guidance.
 We give the children creative and literacy experiences that encourage exploration of letters and sounds.
 We use sight words and a letter of the week to encourage development of literacy skills.
 Our teachers focus activities on both individual growth and quality group experiences for the children with a fun, exciting, and hand- on approach.
 'The Ark' is equipped with developmentally appropriate materials and equipment to enable the children to learn and grow.